 I collaborated with seamstresses and artists to make the dresses and I particularly loved organza (like the yellow organza dress I am wearing in this photograph, taken in the shop).
 I used lace and satin fabrics also.

 Economic Crash and Closure

 When 2008 dawned, with economists talking about a crisis of monumental proportions, that the United States were already reeling from, I fully understood the seriousness of the situation the country was in.
 We were in.
 My shop was going to close and the ramifications were going to be enormous for Joseph and I. The global crash violently hit Ireland.
 In the space of a few weeks, between the end of 2007 and 2008 my dream, ‘The Business’ was over.
 Panic set in and manageable cash flow problems, that could have been resolved if people had been given a few weeks, resulted in closures, panic and vile publicity.
 Like many caught in the middle of this global and national mess, our lives, literally, fell apart, in the space of a few weeks.
 If there is anything positive I can say about this nightmare period of my life it is only this – we soon discovered who are real friends were.
-One or two, whom I would have considered loyal friends, proved themselves tobe anything but.
-Nonetheless I am grateful, to this day, I became aware who they were, however painful it was then.
+One or two whom I would have considered loyal friends, proved themselves to be anything but.

 Kilmainham Exhibition 2009 and Interview with Deirdre McQuillan ‘The Irish Times’

 True to character though, I kept going, with great difficulty!.
 I was asked to hold an exhibition of my own creations, at the Hilton Hotel, Kilmainham in early 2009, in collaboration with photographer Tom Doherty.
 Tom and I have worked together artistically for several years.
 I am looking forward to writing a blog about his photographic career soon.